Ah-h-h, the Prepress Department . . .

 Time spent on conversions & "fix-it" charges at these output facilities (vs. the estimate) can escalate quickly . . .

-So, Flying Dutchman has to be very flexible in order to cover all output scenarios > the same basic design job, but going to signage/billboards, or cut vinyl, maybe embroiderers, and the usual flyers/brochures, the web, etc. Commercial printers, specialty item providers, weekly/monthly publications - most have no file submission wiggle room.
-If said vendor is desirable enough, they're very busy & therefore very scheduled - and, of course, always right . . .
+So, Flying Dutchman has to be very flexible in order to cover all output scenarios > the same basic design intent, but appearing on signage/billboards, or cut vinyl, maybe embroiderers, and the more typical destinations - brochures/flyers/POP, the web, etc. Commercial printers, specialty item providers, daily/hourly e-mail/social media "appearances", weekly/monthly print publications - most print shops and/or marketing wonks, have no file submission wiggle room.
+If said vendor is desirable enough, they're very busy, and therefore, very scheduled ...

 Aggravation has to be nipped in the bud . . .

-$75-$90/hr. is the common range for charges, if said shop has to make "the changes" themselves, plus deadlines then become threatened (of course).
-As a prepress/graphic design concern, we are the responsible ones.
-Not only for translating the designer's files (or, ours) to the production environment, but also preparing the client for any unforeseen revisions (plus, associated delivery delays) . . .
+$90-$120/hr. is the common range for charges, if said shop has to make "those changes" in-house, THEN deadlines become threatened (naturally).
+As a prepress/graphic design concern, WE are the responsible ones - not only for translating the designer's files (and/or, ours) to said production environment, but also for preparing the client for those "unforeseen" revisions (and, the associated delivery delays) . . .

-What SHOULD save a designer's tush is the ability to see potential problems early - before it even gets to the prepress proofing stage - e.g. explaining why a PMS color vs. its' process color "match" won't look the same when printed (as opposed to the client's computer monitor "view" ("right here - that's the green I want!") . . .
+What SHOULD save a designer's tush is the ability to see potential problems early - before the job even gets to the prepress proofing stage - e.g. explaining why the client's computer monitor "view" ("right here - THAT'S the green I want!"), or a PMS ink color vs. its' process color (CMYK) "match", won't look the same when "printed" . . .

-No commercial prepress shop wants to get involved in detailed explanations as to what's entailed in the world of color spaces/color profiles, ink saturation/dot-gain, plus any proofing vs. final print variations - but Flying Dutchman is built to be able to handle that occasional teaching atmosphere . . .
+No commercial prepress shop wants to get involved in any explanations as to what's entailed in the world of color space/color profile translations, ink saturation/dot-gain coverage, plus any proofing vs. final print variations - but Flying Dutchman is built to be able to handle the occasional teaching atmosphere & the inevitable heartache . . .

-Sometimes, the diplomatic effort necessary when trying to "improve" the client's inconsistent grammar and/or writing style, can easily become counter-productive . . .
+Sometimes, the diplomatic effort necessary when trying to "improve", or "smooth out" the client's inconsistent grammar and/or writing style, can easily become counter-productive . . .

-We know that those conversations can be less than smooth . . .
+We know that those "helpful hints" can be less than smooth . . .

-So, having a continuing relationship with a client (you) should be a help/trust factor - but, proofing perception issues ("press checks aren't free?"), non-tech "expert" input from print sales people (who may need an intervention), or pressmen having a bad day (press checks again), plus the "we're on a plane to Vegas tomorrow" deadlines, may all rear their ugly head . . .
+So, having a continued relationship with a client (you) should involve a help/trust factor - but, proofing perception snags ("press checks aren't free?"), "expert" (but non-tech) input from print salespeople (who may need an intervention), or pressmen having a bad day (press checks again), plus the "we've gotta catch a plane to Vegas on Friday" deadline, may all rear their ugly head . . .

 Sometimes, even a sense of “what are you trying to pull?” might emerge (from either side) . . .